callum-hart/immutable-styles/docsNext/recipies/sharingStyles.md

 };
 ```

-Each button variation can now use the `button` mixin, and apply the declarations specific to each variation:
+Each button variation can use the `button.default` mixin to apply the common styles shared among all butons, and then apply its own styles unique to the button type:

 ```jsx
 /** @jsx createStyle */